• Skip to primary navigation

 This is my family in Weasley sweaters!
 I made the ornaments using a pattern from Purl Soho’s Last-Minute Knitted Gifts, but you can find similar ornaments ready-made on Etsy.
 Or you can make felt ornaments or a cookie version out of sugar cookies and frosting.
 Lots of options to choose from.

-Filed Under: Christmas, Creativity, Fun, Kid Activities, Life, Traditions Shannon 1 Comment
+Filed Under: Christmas, Kid Activities, Traditions Shannon 1 Comment

 Reader Interactions